gsuuon/model.nvim/README.md

 Count to three
 ```

-Run `:LlmChat` to get the assistant response.
+Run `:Mchat` to get the assistant response.
 You can edit any of the messages, params, options or system message (first line if it starts with `> `) as necessary throughout the conversation.

 ### Library autoload